-Her works appear in Al Jazeera English, Equal Times, Southeast Asia Globe, The Reporter (Taiwanese media organization), the Initium Media (Hong Kong-based media outlet) and others.
+Her works appear in The Washington Post, Al Jazeera English, Equal Times, Southeast Asia Globe, The Reporter (Taiwanese investigative media organization), the Initium Media (Hong Kong-based media outlet), and others.

 Topics include asylum policies and refugee issues in Malta and Lebanon, human trafficking and undocumented migrants' rights in Southeast Asia, and politics and social movements in Taiwan and Hong Kong.